+While \Cref{tab:data_efficiency} reported an evaluation of concept efficiency, here we report the completeness scores of each concept-based model wrt the relational baseline, following Equation 1 in \cite{yeh2020completeness}.
+The results are shown in Table~\ref{tab:completeness}.

-\section{Relational Task Predictors}
+\subsection{Relational Task Predictors}

 In standard CBMs, a wide variety of task predictors $f$ have been proposed on top of the concept encoder $g$, defining different trade-offs between model accuracy and interpretability.
 In the following, we resume how we adapted a selection of representative models for $f$ to be applicable in a relational setting (fixing for simplicity $o=0$).
-These are the models that we will compare in the experiments (\Cref{sec:ex,sec:findings}).
+These are the models that we will compare in the experiments (\Cref{sec:ex} and \ref{sec:findings}).

-\paragraph{Relational Concept-based Model Linear (R-CBM Linear)} The most basic task predictor employed in standard CBMs is represented by a single linear layer \cite{koh2020concept}.
+\paragraph{Relational Concept Bottleneck Model Linear (R-CBM-Linear)} The most basic task predictor employed in standard CBMs is represented by a single linear layer \citep{koh2020concept}.
 This choice guarantees a high-degree of interpretability, but may lack expressive power and may significantly underperform whenever the task depends on a non-linear combination of concepts.
 In the relational context, we define it as following:

-\paragraph{Deep Relational Concept-based Model (Deep R-CBM)} To solve the linearity issue of R-CBM, one can increase the number of layers employed by the task predictor (as also proposed in \citet{koh2020concept}).
+\paragraph{Deep Relational Concept Bottleneck Model (Deep R-CBM)} To solve the linearity issue of R-CBM, one can increase the number of layers employed by the task predictor (as also proposed in \citep{koh2020concept}).
 In the relational context we can define a Deep R-CBM as following:

 where we indicate with $MLP$ a multi-layer perceptron.
 However, the interpretability between concept and task predictions is lost, since MLPs are not transparent.
 Further, the ability of a Deep R-CBM to make accurate predictions is totally depending on the existence of concepts that univocally represent the tasks, hence being possibly very inefficacy.